 A Jar of Dreams by Yoshiko Uchida

 11-year-old Rinko lives in Berkeley, California during the Great Depression and life isn’t easy, especially when you are Japanese American because she encounters prejudice almost daily.
 When her family opens a small laundry, their local competitor, a well-known bigot, and bully threatens them.
 Things change when her Aunt Waka comes to visit from Japan, and she helps to convince them to chase their dreams, even if it seems improbable that they will be given the same opportunities as non-Asians.
 Despite the prejudice that her family faces, Rinko learns to take pride in her Japanese self.

-A Jar of Dreams is an accurate portrait of what life was like for Japanese immigrants pre- WWII, but it also details the determination, hard work, and strong familial bonds that propelled them to succeed. [chapter book, ages 10-14]
+A Jar of Dreams is an accurate portrait of what life was like for Japanese immigrants pre-WWII, but it also details the determination, hard work, and strong familial bonds that propelled them to succeed. [middle grade, ages 9 and up]

 Kira-Kira by Cynthia Kadohata

 This Newbery Award-winning novel is a Japanese Grapes of Wrath story about the Takashima family as they move from Iowa to Georgia in the 1950′s and work menial, grueling jobs at a non-unionized poultry farm.
 The three kids, Lynn, Katie, and Sammy, manage to have fun and dream of better times ahead despite their difficult conditions until Lynn comes down with a fatal illness.
-The book manages to portray life for post-WWII Japanese Americans in an insightful and realistic way. [chapter book, ages 10-14]
+The book manages to portray life for post-WWII Japanese Americans in an insightful and realistic way. [middle grade, ages 10 and up]